Detecting delocalization-localization transitions from full density distributions: Results for interacting models

 The exponential dependence on $L$ in the delocalized phase suggests that, for the interacting system, the scaling collapse of the data in Fig.$~$\ref{interacting} is of the KT type.
+We also add that the KT form of the scaling is inspired by the recent literature on the phenomelogical renormalisation group theories of the MBL transitions \cite{Goremykina19,Dumitrescu19,Morningstar19}.
 To verify this hypothesis, in Fig.$~$\ref{KT} (main panel), we first display $n-\overline{\delta n_i}$ as a function of $J/W$.
 Then, in the inset of the same figure, we plot the {same} data as a function of the variable $\ln(L/\xi)$, where $\xi=\exp(-a/\sqrt{J/W-J/W_c})$ is the KT length, with $W_c$ and $a$ being fitting parameters.
-Evidently, a KT-like scaling for the occupation distance is {consistent} with our data.
-Interestingly, a KT scaling predicts a jump of the occupation distance at the critical point $W_c$ for $L\rightarrow \infty$, which agrees with the jump of the multi-fractal dimension of the eigenstates at the localization-delocalization transition reported in \cite{Mace20, DeTomasi20, Solorzano21}.
+Evidently, a KT-like scaling for the occupation distance is {consistent} with our data and the collapse is of similar quality in the whole delocalised region.
+We note that with the power-law scaling, we did not obtain any satisfactory collapse of our data (not shown).
+Interestingly, a KT scaling predicts a jump of the occupation distance at the critical point $W_c$ for $L\rightarrow \infty$, which agrees with the jump of the multi-fractal dimension of the eigenstates at the localization-delocalization transition reported in \cite{Mace20, DeTomasi20, Solorzano21,Roy21}.
 Our analysis of {\em full} density distributions is advantageous over the study of the minimum deviation from $n_i=1$ -- a single number -- studied in \cite{Laflorencie20}, since our measure suffers less from numerical or experimental uncertainties.